SuaveIO/suave/_includes/content.md

 /// you can use to bootstrap the configuration:
 /// <code>{ default_config with bindings = [ ... ] }</code>
 type SuaveConfig =
-  /// The bindings for the web server to launch with
+  { /// The bindings for the web server to launch with
-  { bindings         : HttpBinding list
+    bindings         : HttpBinding list

+    /// The server key used for creating cookies server_key       : byte [] // should be 64 bytes (256 bits)

     /// An error handler to use for handling exceptions that are
-  /// are thrown from the web parts
-  ; error_handler    : ErrorHandler
+    /// are thrown from the web parts error_handler    : ErrorHandler

-  /// Timeout to wait for the socket bind to finish
-  ; listen_timeout   : TimeSpan
+    /// Timeout to wait for the socket bind to finish listen_timeout   : TimeSpan

     /// A cancellation token for the web server.
 Signalling this token
-  /// means that the web server shuts down
-  ; ct               : CancellationToken
+    /// means that the web server shuts down ct               : CancellationToken

     /// buffer size for socket operations
-  ; buffer_size      : int
+    buffer_size      : int

-  /// max number of concurrent socket operations
-  ; max_ops          : int
+    /// max number of concurrent socket operations max_ops          : int

     /// MIME types
-  ; mime_types_map   : MimeTypesMap
+    mime_types_map   : MimeTypesMap

     /// Home or root directory
-  ; home_folder      : string option
+    home_folder      : string option

     /// Folder for temporary compressed files
-  ; compressed_files_folder : string option
+    compressed_files_folder : string option

     /// A logger to log with
-  ; logger           : Log.Logger
+    logger           : Log.Logger

     /// A http session provider
-  ; session_provider : ISessionProvider }
+    session_provider : ISessionProvider }
 {% endhighlight %}

 With `Protocol` , `HttpBinding` and `MimeType` defined like follows: